avishvj/blog/avishvj/content/posts/rudin.md

 ## Conclusion

 In this paper, Prof. Cynthia Rudin makes an important distinction between interpretable and explainable machine learning, and I agree with her main message that high-stakes problems necessitate interpretable models.
 However, since this paper being published in 2019, transformers and their attention maps have shown success over a range of high-dimensional data tasks, which has led me to think that Rudin’s original hypothesis for explainability in high-stakes decisions can be updated.
 With a more nuanced definition of high-stakes decisions, there is space for explainable models early in the model development process, particularly for unsupervised work on non-intuitive data.
 And looking further ahead, recent work into understanding transformer mechanisms could be the key to making previously-explainable methods interpretable and creating interpretable neural network frameworks which are accessible to practitioners from a variety of fields.
+So, is this the end of deep learning as we know it?
+At the very least, I think it's the start of the end.
 Questions remain over optimal policies for incentivising interpretable model building but given that high-stakes data science problems are prevalent across academia, industry, and government, the future looks promising for formal interdisciplinary notions of interpretability.
+And hopefully at some point in the future, the thought of using a completely unexplained black box will seem like a distant memory.
+In the meantime, us applied scientists can work towards closing the interpretability gap on deep learning and help realise its potential for scientific discovery.

 ## Acknowledgements

 This work was supported by the UKRI CDT in AI for Healthcare [http://ai4health.io](http://ai4health.io) (Grant No. EP/S023283/1) and AstraZeneca.
-Special thanks to other members of the CDT for their thoughtful questions and Ahmed Fetit for checking this over.
+Special thanks to other members of the CDT for their thoughtful questions, and Ahmed Fetit and Joram M. Posma for checking over drafts of this.

 ## Bibliography